Skip to main content

 Biography

 Michelle N. Huang (she/her/hers, Ph.D.
-English and Women’s Studies, Pennsylvania State University), jointly appointed in the English Department and in the Asian American Studies Program, has research and teaching interests in contemporary Asian American literature, posthumanism, and feminist science studies.
+English and Women’s Studies, Pennsylvania State University), jointly appointed in the English Department and in the Asian American Studies Program, has research and teaching interests in contemporary Asian American literature, posthumanism, feminist science studies, the environmental humanities, and the medical humanities.

 Find more at: http://www.michellenhuang.com